-(R_l) .
+checking only the bandwidth visible at some sampling point (see Fig. 1) when sampling at another time at a low/adjusted rate (R_l) .
 D_h is the duration of each burst of sampling at R_h that is followed by D_l , where the sampling rate used is calculated based on findings in F_h .
 The time between two neighborhood sampling points is called a 'discrete sampling interval.'

-Whenever an event occurs, F_h becomes important and D_h is long enough.
-Thus, sampling rate is kept at R_h until F_h is unimportant.
+Whenever an event occurs, F_h becomes important (i.e., the changes in this F_h is large, which implies that there may be an event) and D_h is long enough.
+Thus, the sampling rate is kept at R_h until F_h is unimportant.
 In this case, D_l shortens in this interval.
 Before F_h is known, D_h is followed by a relatively long D_l .

 Once F_h becomes unimportant, the sampling condition is again relaxed: D_h shortens and D_l lengthens.
 Thus, D_h and D_l , and R_h and R_l are automatically switched, depending on F_h .
 Using this technique in event detection, an analysis of F_h is preserved in each discrete interval and, subsequently, a better sampling rate is selected, while reducing false negative detections.
-This reduces energy cost of sensors in almost all aspects (e.g., sampling, ADC, computation, and transmission).
+This reduces the energy cost of sensors in almost all aspects (e.g., sampling, ADC, computation, and transmission).

-The procedures of e-Sampling are simply shown in Fig. 2, and are executed by each sensor node individually. e-Sampling reduces the amount of data in two stages: during the period of sampling (lines 1-6) and during the period of decision making on an event (lines 7-11).
+The procedures of e-Sampling are simply shown in Fig. 2, and are executed by each sensor node individually. e-Sampling reduces the amount of data in two stages: during the period of sampling (lines 1-6), and during the period of decision-making on an event (lines 7-11).
 Both stages are performed at individual sensors.
 The ADC task is performed within an interrupt routine, and the main program performs the sampling rate selection computation.
 When enough samples are acquired, "DecentralizedControl" is executed to select a sampling rate.
 All of the sets of F_h are stored in the sensor local memory (or flash memory).
 A sensor may keep them within the memory until it receives a confirmation message from the sink, or the memory is full.
 After each complete sampling period I, a sensor calculates an event indication.